rogerbinns/jia-mini-python/doc/java.rst

       Makes methods on the methods Object available to the Python.
       See `Adding methods`_ for more details.

+   .. method:: void clear()

+      Removes all internal state.
+This ensures that garbage collection is easier.
+You can reuse this instance by calling `addModule` to reregister modules and `setCode` to run new code.

    .. method:: void setCode(InputStream stream)

       Reads the code from the supplied stream.
 The stream is not